olsgreen/adobe-sign-api/README.md

 // Add the PDF file for signing to the agreement using the
 // $transientDocumentId from the document upload example above.
 $agreement->fileInfos()->add(
-    Factory::newFileInfoBuilder()
+    Factory::createFileInfoBuilder()
         ->setLabel('Test File')
         ->setTransientDocumentId($transientDocumentId)
 );

-// Create a participent set for the signer.
+// Create a participant set for the signer.
-$participantSetsInfo = Factory::newParticipantSetInfoBuilder()
+$participantSetsInfo = Factory::createParticipantSetInfoBuilder()
     ->setOrder(1)
     ->setRole(ParticipantRoles::SIGNER);

-// Add a participent to the set.
+// Add a participant to the set.
 $participantSetsInfo->memberInfos()->add(
-    Factory::newParticipantInfoBuilder()
+    Factory::createParticipantInfoBuilder()
         ->setEmail('signer@domain.com')
 );

-// Add the participent set to the agreement.
+// Add the participant set to the agreement.
 $agreement->participantSetsInfo()->add($participantSetsInfo);

 // Create the agreement via the API.